 Despite the fact that your child may be returning to the same team, it still takes some time to adjust.
 There may be new players, new coaches, or a new goalie.
 Encourage your child to be open to change and inclusive of these new people – they are probably nervous and will appreciate the effort.

 Also, getting back into the routine can be a challenge.
 The long days of a relaxing summer are in the past and the sudden realization hits that your hockey player’s body just may not be ready for the gruelling challenge of a new hockey season.
 Starting back into an exercise routine and conditioning to prepare for a new season of hockey is highly recommended.
 It’s also a good idea to look at the best nutrition to support your hockey player.
-There are some great resources available about nutrition for hockey:
+Here is one great resource available about nutrition for hockey:

 Start the New Hockey Season Right